1. How is i-THRIVE different to the THRIVE Framework?

-THRIVE is the conceptual framework for a new way of thinking about CAMHS.
-The i-THRIVE (Implementing THRIVE) programme is taking the principles of THRIVE and translating them into a model of care called i-THRIVE.
+The THRIVE Framework for system change (Wolpert et al., 2019) is a conceptual framework for a new way of thinking about CAMHS.
+The National i-THRIVE (implementing THRIVE) Programme is taking the principles of the THRIVE Framework and translating them into a local model of care.

-2. Is the THRIVE conceptual framework just replacing the existing child and adolescent mental health service tiers with the THRIVE needs groups (Getting Advice, Getting Help, Getting More Help and Getting Risk Support)?
+2. Is the THRIVE Framework just replacing the existing child and adolescent mental health service tiers with needs based groupings (Getting Advice and Signposting, Getting Help, Getting More Help and Getting Risk Support)?

-The Tier model has its strengths.
-THRIVE is distinct by emphasising the need for a common language when talking about the needs of young persons rather than trying to create a service structure.
+The tier model has its strengths.
+The THRIVE Framework is distinct by emphasising the need for a common language when talking about the needs of young persons rather than trying to create a service structure.
 For example, an individual therapist could be giving advice to one person in the morning, and giving more help to a different person in the afternoon.
-THRIVE is a framework for how best to address needs while acknowledging how CAMHS services do not have all the answers.
-The THRIVE model should help to tackle assumptions made in treatment for children and young people using mental health services, that are based on professional views.
-Using a broader lenses for mental health services, and one that incorporates the wider system, the narrative can move towards asking how we can support young people where ever they are.
-THRIVE would encourage the allocation of resources according to best use of multi-agency input and pilot sites are currently exploring with NHSEngland how this might work in practice and whether this would lead to changes in service design (http://pbrcamhs.org/final-report/)
+The THRIVE Framework is a way to best address needs while acknowledging how CAMHS services do not have all the answers.
+The THRIVE Framework should help to tackle assumptions made in treatment for children and young people using mental health services, that are based on professional views.
+Using a broader lens for mental health services, and one that incorporates the wider system, the narrative can move towards asking how we can support young people where ever they are.
+The THRIVE Framework would encourage the allocation of resources according to best use of multi-agency input and pilot sites are currently exploring with NHSEngland how this might work in practice and whether this would lead to changes in service design (http://pbrcamhs.org/final-report/)

 3. What is the difference between need and severity?
 Aren’t they two sides of the same coin?